metamath/lamp-guide/docs/index.md

    (text file).

 Throughout metamath-lamp there are various tooltips.
-So if you hover over an interactive item, in most cases the tool will provide a brief explanation of what that item does.
+So if you use a mouse and hover over an interactive item, in most cases the tool will provide a brief explanation of what that item does.
-You don't need to memorize this guide!
+You don't need to memorize this guide.

-This software works on many different systems which have different conventions.
-On some Macintosh keyboards the "Enter" key is instead labelled "Return" and the "Alt" key is instead labelled "Opt" or "Option".
-On a touchscreen (like a smartphone), a quick touch and release on a UI control is the same as a left click.
-Metamath-lamp has some actions that are quickly accessed using Alt+left click (hold down the Alt aka Opt key, and while holding it use left click).
+We'll use the term "click" to mean either a click with the left mouse button *or* a tap on a touchscreen.
+A short click (or short tap) lets you reveal information, toggle a display, or select some information.

+**Edits generally require a long-click by default**.
+There are multiple ways to do a long-click.
+Using a mouse, you can press down on the mouse, wait a second, then release.
+Using a touchscreen, you can press down on the screen, wait a second, then release.
+With a mouse you can also use a shortcut: hold the Alt key (sometimes labelled Opt or Option instead), then click with the mouse.

 ## Sample Screenshot